Pennsylvania Legal Funding

 - Getting a regular loan requires a credit report check.
 In contrast, settlement loans will be based on your injury claims only.

 - Regular loans must be repaid after a specified amount of time.
-Conversely, a settlement loan will only be paid back upon winning your case.
+Conversely, a settlement loan will only be returned upon winning your case.

 - Our lawsuit loan alternative is non-recourse, and you will only repay if you win your lawsuit.
 With this, you won’t need to undergo the stress of applying for regular lawsuit loans.